 Hot summer months bring with them the high cost of keeping our homes nice and cool.
 My poor kids live in attic bedrooms where there is no insulation in the eaves of the roof, so their bedrooms get really really toasty warm.

 Having small children in those bedrooms, and being a single mom, I don’t really dare use a window Air Conditioning unit because I feel like it would make it just that much easier for someone to break into our home, so when I heard about five gallon bucket air conditioners I knew that I had to give them a shot to try to safely cool the upstairs because the two vents up there just don’t cut it.

 For those of you that may not be familiar with these particular types of A/C units they work by drawing the air into the bucket with the fan, the air then gets cooled by a frozen gallon jug of water, and then that cooled air gets released/ pushed out by the fan through the pvc pipes into the room…easy peasy.

-Please keep in mind that there is more than one way to do things…I just did these in a way that both made sense to me, as well as made them look a little less ghetto than many other units that I have seen.
+Please keep in mind that there is more than one way to do things…I just did these in a way that both made sense to me, was within my budget, as well as made them look a little less ghetto (just a personal opinion) than many other units that I have seen.

 How To Build A Bucket Air Conditioner

 Let’s just jump right into the tutorial.
 It’s a long one, but I actually do things a little differently than what I have seen other people do when making these, plus I try to tell you where I got the things that I had trouble finding, which is win/win.

 To start out, I got my five gallon buckets from The Home Depot.
 I knew that I was going to need a couple of different sized hole saw bits for my cordless drill and I really didn’t want to spend much money on them, so I popped into Harbor Freight to see if they had anything that would work.